Ibukun Awosika to women: Marriage isn’t your whole life

 Women are beautiful, homemakers, caregivers, colourful and game-changers wherever they find themselves.
 Whenever women come together for a cause , all the forces on earth combined cannot stop them.

-At the 11th yearly edition of the Arise Women conference with the theme ”Bloom”, prominent ladies, wives of past and present governors, celebrities and other guests including gospel singer Nathaniel Bassey gathered to lift women up in any sphere of the divide they are on.
+At the 11th yearly edition of the Arise Women conference with the theme ”Bloom”, prominent ladies, wives of past and present governors, celebrities and other guests including gospel singer Nathaniel Bassey gathered to lift women up in any sphere of the divide they may be.

 “When you see so many beautiful women in one place, you know heaven will be sweet” Ibukun Awosika – First Bank Chairman said as she addressed the women.